 "I think one of my most favorite, natural-looking things to do is to add material to your ponytail," says Mistry.
 "A high ponytail is a great option for day two or day three hair.
 Hair that isn't clean will have the most texture on the ends, so pulling back your hair in a messy pony will hide your roots.
 Then use a piece of cloth, fabric, or a silk scarf to tie a bow over your hair elastic, or even weave it into a braid, for a look that's super easy and very effective."

 You can also pin all kinds of jewelry into your hair, from chains to brooches.
 "Jewelry is a quick and fun way to add a stylish look to a ponytail or braid," Mistry says.
 "A thin necklace or chain wrapped around the base of the ponytail can make it look very chic."

 Stack Bobby Pins

 "You can buy a lot of bobby pins with jewels, or even without.
 I always liked the look of a few bobby pins stacked closely together to hold the hair off the face and placed above the ear on a hairline," says Mistry.
-"These ones from Kitsch x Justine are super fun and great for so many different occasions."
+"The ones from Kitsch x Justine are super fun and great for so many different occasions."

-Try Elevated Scrunches
+Try Elevated Scrunchies

 Claw an Easy Updo

 "What's chicer than a French twist?
-A French twist with a gold claw clip," says Vaccaro.
+A French twist with a claw clip," says Vaccaro.
 "Take your hair into one section and keep twisting, holding your thumb at the base to collect the hair, continuing to wrap it into a twist.
 Use a claw clip to hold your DIY twist in place.
 Voilà!"